 Does the DAW support formats like AAF/OMF and how well?
 How easy is it to export/import stems?
 Does the DAW work well across platforms? (mac->windows->linux?)

 This post took 3 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!

 If you have any questions or comments, please comment below!
 I read every comment and respond to most.